SECEF/idmefv1-http-gateway/README.rst

       sudo prelude-admin register "secef" "idmef:w" <manager address> --uid apache --gid apache

-  Note: this step is mandatory, unless you plan to run the gateway in dry-run mode only (see usage below).
+  *Note*: this step is mandatory, unless you plan to run the gateway in dry-run mode only (see usage below).
   See also https://www.prelude-siem.org/projects/prelude/wiki/InstallingAgentRegistration for more information about the registration process.